cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

     dist: 'lib',
   },

-  /* Additional alias to add to webpack, see webpacks doc for more info on aliases. */
-  webpackAliases: {
-    moment: '../node_modules/moment',
-  },

-  /* The mono repo package directory.
+  /** The mono repo package directory.
 If this is found aliases will be setup for the mono repo packages by default.
    * Defaults to the packages directory from the root dir.
    */
   monoRepoPackageDir: '../packages',

-  /* The actual parced package.json file.
-May need to change this if you have a non-standard package.json path.
+  /** The actual npm package.json file.
+Change this if you have a non-standard package.json path.
-   * Defaults to the root dir package.json
+   * Defaults to the <root_dir>/package.json
    */
   npmPackage,